 Risk Criteria Risk Level Description Contract or bond end Dates/No active members Amber This relates to scheme employers who provide service contracts to scheduled bodies (normally Councils or Schools) where the service contract and/or bond is due to cease within nine months or scheme employers who no longer have any active members.
 Where necessary the Actuary will be instructed to undertake a cessation valuation or undertake a bond renewal to ensure appropriate indemnity arrangements are in place.
-At 31 December, there were Twenty-one scheme employers that have been contacted to determine their future participation in the scheme.
-This group had a net surplus at the 2013 Valuation of £3.7m.
+At 31 March 2017, there was only one scheme employer that has been contacted to determine their future participation in the scheme.
 Payroll Amber Monitoring of changes in payroll may identify scheme employers at risk of worsening their funding level or increasing their pension's liabilities.
-At 31 December, 24 scheme employers were identified as having had a material change in payroll since the valuation date.
-Four of these scheme employers are under review to assess the impact that this may have on scheme employer's funding levels and contribution strategies at the 2016 Valuation.
-The net liabilities of these four employers were £55.4m.
+At 31 March 2017, 24 scheme employers were identified as having had a material change in payroll since the valuation date.
+Three of these scheme employers are under review to assess the impact that this may have on scheme employers funding levels and contribution strategies following the 2016 Valuation.
+The net liabilities of these three employers were £8.7m.
 III health liabilities Amber At each valuation, scheme employers are allocated an annual ill health budget which is reflected in the contribution rate for that employer.
-Where the strain cost of scheme employers' ill health retirements exceeds the budget, employers will be making insufficient contributions to cover the additional strain arising from these retirements.
-At December 2016, eight scheme employers had exceeded their cumulative ill health budget for financial years 2013/14 and 2014/15.
-Scheme employer's ill health experience over the inter-valuation period will be reviewed as part of the 2016 Valuation and reflected in scheme employer's individual funding positions and employer contribution rate.
-The Pension Funds policy for charging scheme employers who exceed their ill health budget will be discussed as part of the 2016 valuation to agree appropriate funding strategies.
+Where the strain cost of scheme employers' ill health retirements exceed the budget, employers will be making insufficient contributions to cover the additional strain arising from these retirements.
+At March 2017, eight scheme employers had exceeded their cumulative ill health budget for financial years 2013/14, 2014/15 and 2015/16.
+Scheme employer's ill health experience over the inter- valuation period was reviewed as part of the 2016 Valuation and reflected in scheme employer's individual funding positions, employer contribution rate and strain costs for ill health retirements.

-APPENDIX C ADMINISTERING AUTHORITY REPORT ON ADMINISTRATION STRATEGY PERFORMANCE INDICATORS
+APPENDIX CADMINISTERING AUTHORITY REPORT ONADMINISTRATION STRATEGY PERFORMANCE INDICATORS